-Name Position Director of José de Mello Investimentos, SGPS, SA Director of Fundação de Aljubarrota Chairperson of Associação Oceano XXI (cluster do Mar) DANIEL M. KAMMEN Founding Director of Renewable and Appropriate Energy Laboratory (RAEL) of University of California, Berkeley Lecturer in Nuclear Energy at the University of California, Berkeley Lecturer in the Energy and Resources Group at University of California, Berkeley Lecturer in public policy at Goldman School of Public Policy at University of California, Berkeley Co-Director of the Berkeley Institute of the Environment Member of the Executive Committee of Energy Biosciences Institute FRANCISCO JOSÉ QUEI ROZ DE BARROS DE LACERDA Director of Banco Comercial Português, SA and several subsidiaries Director of Mague - SPGS, SA GILLES AUGUST Co-founder of August & Debouzy.
+Name Position Director of José de Mello Investimentos, SGPS, SA Director of Fundação de Aljubarrota Chairperson of Associação Oceano XXI (cluster do Mar) DANIEL M. KAMMEN Founding Director of Renewable and Appropriate Energy Laboratory (RAEL) a University of California, Berkeley Lecturer in Nuclear Energy at the University of California, Berkeley Lecturer in the Energy and Resources Group at University of California, Berkeley Lecturer in public policy at Goldman School of Public Policy at University o California, Berkeley Co-Director of the Berkeley Institute of the Environment Member of the Executive Committee of Energy Biosciences Institute FRANCISCO JOSÉ QUEIROZ BARROS DE LACERDA DE Director of Banco Comercial Português, SA and several subsidiaries Director of Mague - SPGS, SA GILLES AUGUST Co-founder of August & Debouzy.
 He now manages the firm's corporate department.
-JOÃO LOPES RAIMUNDO Chairperson of the Board of Banque BCP Luxembourg Chairperson of the Board of Directors of Banque BCP France Director of Banque Orive BCP Switzerland Managing Director of Banco Comercial Português Vice-Chairperson of the Board of Millenniun Angola Director of Banco Millennium BCP de Investimento Vice-Chairperson of the Board of Millennium Bank, NA (USA) JOÃO MANUEL DE MELLO F RANCO Director of Portugal Telecom SGPS, SA Chairperson of the Audit Committee of Portugal Telecom SGPS, SA Member of the Remunerations Committee of Portugal Telecom SGPS, SA Member of the Evaluation Committee of Portugal Telecom SGPS, S.A.
-Member of the Corporate Governance Committee of Portugal Telecom SGPS, SA JORGE SANTOS Full Professor of Economics at Instituto Superior de Economia e Gestão, de Universidade Técnica de Lisboa Member of the Assembly of Representatives of Instituto Superior de Economia Gestão da Universidade Técnica de Lisboa Coordinator of the PhD course in Economics at ISEG JOSÉ ARAÚJO E SILVA Director of Corticeira Amorim, SGPS, SA Member of the Executive Committee of Corticeira, SGPS, SA Director of Caixa Geral de Depósitos
+JOÃO LOPES RAIMUNDO Chairperson of the Board of Banque BCP Luxembourg Chairperson of the Board of Directors of Banque BCP France Director of Banque Orive BCP Switzerland Managing Director of Banco Comercial Português Vice-Chairperson of the Board of Millenniun Angola Director of Banco Millennium BCP de Investimento Vice-Chairperson of the Board of Millennium Bank, NA (USA) JOÃO MANUEL DE MELLO FRANC :0 Director of Portugal Telecom SGPS, SA Chairperson of the Audit Committee of Portugal Telecom SGPS, SA Member of the Remunerations Committee of Portugal Telecom SGPS, SA Member of the Evaluation Committee of Portugal Telecom SGPS, S.A.
+Member of the Corporate Governance Committee of Portugal Telecom SGPS, SA JORGE SANTOS Member of the Colporate Governance Contininee of Follogal relection 3GF3, 3A Full Professor of Economics at Instituto Superior de Economia e Gestão, do Universidade Técnica de Lisboa Member of the Assembly of Representatives of Instituto Superior de Economia Gestão da Universidade Técnica de Lisboa Coordinator of the PhD course in Economics at ISEG JOSÉ ARAÚJO E SILVA Director of Corticeira Amorim, SGPS, SA Member of the Executive Committee of Corticeira, SGPS, SA Member of the Executive Committee of Corticeira, SGPS, SA Director of Caixa Geral de Depósitos

 Name Position

 Chairperson of the Board of Directors Montepio Geral

-MANUEL MENÉNDEZ MENÉ NDEZ
+MANUEL MENÉNDEZ MEI NÉNDEZ

 Director of EDP - Energias de Portugal, SA

 Chairperson of Cajastur

 Chairperson of Hidroeléctrica del Cantábrico, SA

 Chairperson of Naturgas Energía, SA

 Director of EDP Renewables Europe, SL

 Representative of Peña Rueda, SL in the Board of Directors of Enagas, SA

 Member of the Board of Confederación Española de Cajas de Ahorro

 Member of the Board of UNESA

-RAFAEL CALDEIRA VALVER DE
+RAFAEL CALDEIRA VALV ERDE

 Vice-Chairperson of the Board of Directors Banco Espirito Santo de Investimento, SA

 Member of the Executive Committee of Banco Espirito Santo de Investimento, SA